 Warfield: Charging into battle with a stranger — taking enemy fire, holding the line shoulder to shoulder — that's the great equalizer of war.
 It's a honor to fight at your side.

-- Foreshadowing: The Black Comedy above becomes a "Funny Aneurysm" Moment, as he dies early in Heart of the Swarm (Char).
+- Foreshadowing: The Black Comedy above becomes a "Funny Aneurysm" Moment, as he dies early in Heart of the Swarm, while remaining on Char.

 - Four-Star Badass: Has three stars on his uniform (which from our point of view, would give him the rank of lieutenant-general).